 The NDIS was proposed in 2011, as a new way of supporting people with disability to get the support they need, reach their goals and build their independence to participate in every aspect of life.

-The idea of the NDIS promised to change a system that was found to be “underfunded, unfair, fragmented, and inefficient, and gives people with a disability little choice and no certainty of access to appropriate supports”.
+The idea of the scheme promised to change a system that was found to be “underfunded, unfair, fragmented, and inefficient, and gives people with a disability little choice and no certainty of access to appropriate supports”.

-The NDIS started in 2013, and will be fully rolled out by 2020.
+The scheme started in 2013, and will be fully rolled out by 2020.
 When fully operational it will support approximately 460,000 Australians with disability to have greater control and choice over the services they receive.

 It fundamentally changes the way disability support services are provided in Australia.